The Same Old Blood Rush with a New Touch: Commercial performance and legacy

 The Same Old Blood Rush with a New Touch debuted at number 75 on the Billboard 200 on its release, becoming the fastest-selling debut in Fueled by Ramen's history.
 "The Curse of Curves" reached number 191 on the UK Singles Chart.
+The song "There's a Class for This" was featured on EA Sports' NHL 07 video game.
 A month after its release, the album had sold over 28,000 copies.
 It has since sold over 210,000 copies.

 In December 2014, the album was released on vinyl for the first time through independent label Enjoy the Ride.
 To celebrate the album's 10 year anniversary in 2016, the band went on tour performing the album in full.
 Hacikyan said: "Growing up, none of us thought we'd ever release a full length album, let alone have the chance to fly across the earth to headline a ten-year anniversary tour."
 The band initially went on an Australian tour in August, which they hoped would lead to interest in a U.S. tour.
 Following contact with promoter Chris Ring, the band was hired by him as the first partner for his company Fanbassador.
 Fanbassador allowed the band to map out cities they could play based on audience demand.
 Eventually, they performed the album in 33 cities across the U.S. in October.